xdamah/swagger-xdamah-examples/README.md

 * Will be able to follow along using swagger ui.
 * Where needed will also refer to postman collection for same.
 * More details in each project folder's Readme.MD.

+### More Details ###
+We have these swagger extensions examples of which are shown below.

+"x-damah": true,
+"x-damah-service": "com.example.SampleService.doSomething(Person)".

+These swagger extensions can be applied to any of the operations in the swagger json adjacent to the operationId.

+Here by "x-damah": true we are saying we want to use this concept that we have been discussing.
+Using "x-damah": true or specifying "x-damah-service" class and method is enough to enable this.

+"x-damah-service" specifies post validation which is the service class method that must be invoked.

+*What happens if we dont specify x-damah related attributes?*
+It will trigger regular design first code generation and use for that operation Please see 3-mixed example for more information.

+*What happens if we just specify x-damah=false ?*
+It will prevent code generation  for that operation.
+Needless the developer must write the code in code first style.
+Please see 3-mixed example for more information.